eUICC – The Future for SIM Technology

 Because the network architecture is designed this way, it means that no data can be transferred between ‘channels’ or profiles, as it requires authorization from the central certificate authority to determine a signal’s legitimacy and ensure that there is no interference between profiles.
 This architecture also means that if you wish to change your operator for any reason, while free to do so, you must first check that the Mobile Network Operator (MNO) that owns the network can be easily changed to the new operator.
 Because MNO’s lease bandwidth spectrum from that country’s regulatory body, they have to negotiate service rules, controls, and network infrastructure for themselves, and therefore come up with different Operating Support Systems (OSS) that users are subject to.

-When switching between MNOs users have to check how easy it will be to adopt the new network infrastructure, service rules and controls, otherwise they may face a significant period of downtime without service at all.
+When switching between MNOs users have to check how easy it will be to adopt the new network infrastructure, service rules, and controls.
+If not, they could face a significant period of downtime without service at all.
 Mobile Virtual Network Operators (MVNOs), however, use the existing network infrastructures negotiated by MNOs, and so are not subject to the same restrictions that an MNO is, as they can simply negotiate to use another network architecture with different service rules.

 PodM2M goes one step further as an MVNO, offering multiple profiles in one, and therefore can switch between network infrastructures instantly, allowing the use of several profiles within one data channel.
 The eUICC can adopt this Multi-IMSI solution as if it is a single operator, but with the ability to instantly switch operators and share data between the ‘profiles’ that are contained in one channel of the eUICC SIM.
 This also means that there would be no downtime when adopting the PodM2M profile, as it can use a network that matches the current profile.